 We will celebrate Dr. King’s legacy, renew our commitment to his vision, and train future leaders to accelerate our fight for economic justice and civil reform.
 Along with COGIC, AFSCME and affiliated religious and community groups and labor organizations, I AM 2018 will send a powerful message of solidarity.

--Bishop Charles Edward Blake, Sr., Presiding Bishop and Chief Apostle
+-Bishop Charles Edward Blake, Sr., Presiding Bishop, and COGIC Chief Apostle

-Register to attend and follow “I AM 2018” for event updates:
+CLICK BELOW to follow “I AM 2018” for event updates:

 http://westa.org/wp-content/uploads/2018/01/IAM20181.jpg407600Karen Lascarishttp://westa.org/wp-content/uploads/2017/12/westalogo.pngKaren Lascaris2018-03-28 05:04:192018-03-28 06:32:18I AM 2018: Join Us In Memphis